uktrade/data-hub-frontend/README.md

     The server will run with the node debug flag so you can debug with Webstorm or Visual Studio Code.

 **Running with other APIs (e.g. staging)**

 5. Go to the [Playbook](https://readme.trade.gov.uk/docs/playbooks/datahub.html#environments) and use the Admin URLs to set the environment variable `API_ROOT`.
+You will need to remove `/admin` from the end of the API paths.

 6. Go to Vault, look in datahub-fe, and click on the environment you want to use.
 Change the following environment variables in your `.env` file to the ones specified in Vault:
     ```
     DATA_HUB_BACKEND_ACCESS_KEY_ID=frontend-key-id
     DATA_HUB_BACKEND_SECRET_ACCESS_KEY=frontend-key
     ```

 7. The environment variables copied from Vault and `sample.env` are set up for running both the frontend and the API using the docker.
 To run the frontend natively, the following variables will need to be changed to:
     ```
     REDIS_HOST=localhost
     REDIS_URL=redis://localhost:6379